lupyuen/lupyuen.github.io/src/lte.md

 Which __fails the enumeration__ of USB Devices (like the LTE Modem).
 And we can't connect to the USB Interface of the LTE Modem.

-TODO
+But then we discovered that the GPIO Pins for Power Key and Reset are [__High-Low Inverted__](https://lupyuen.github.io/articles/lte#power-on--off).
+So we need to retest.

-Stay tuned for updates on UART and USB Testing!
+Stay tuned for updates on the USB Testing!

 [(This crash needs to be fixed when __USB Hub Support__ is enabled)](https://github.com/lupyuen/pinephone-nuttx-usb#ls-crashes-when-usb-hub-support-is-enabled)